This intensive course will help you to:

 - develop your academic skills

-- learn about studying at the University of St Andrews as a postgraduate or undergraduate student
+- learn about studying at the University of St Andrews as a postgraduate student

 - adapt to living and studying in the UK

 - meet English language offer conditions.

 The course consists of an online phase and an on-site phase in St Andrews.

 During the online phase, you will participate in online learning activities for approximately 18 hours per week, and will work individually on assignments.
 Online learning activities will typically include:

 - watching lectures and other videos created for the course

 - engaging in peer assessment of written work

 - joining live video tutorials or English for Academic Purposes (EAP) classes.